SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

 (also known as a key).

-Arrays and dictionaries in Swift are always clear about the types of values (and keys) that they can store.
+Arrays and dictionaries in Swift are always clear about the types of values and keys that they can store.
 This means that you cannot insert a value of the wrong type into an array or dictionary by mistake.
 It also means you can be confident about the types of values you will retrieve from an array or dictionary.
-Swift's use of explicitly-typed collections means that your code is always clear about the types of values it can work with, and enables you to catch any type mismatches early in your code's development.
+Swift's use of explicitly-typed collections ensures that your code is always clear about the types of values it can work with and enables you to catch any type mismatches early in your code's development.

 ..
 TODO: should I mention about bridging to NSArray / NSDictionary?